-Mountain Lion attack 'very, very vicious;' Mother's bravery saves 5-year-old
+Mountain lion attack 'very, very vicious;' Mother's bravery saves 5-year-old

 The mountain lion took the boy to the ground and began biting into him.
 At that point, Foy said, the mother likely saved the child by charging at the mountain lion.

-The animal released the boy and the mother scooped up him up, carried him to safely and quickly called 911.
+The animal released the boy and the mother scooped up him up, carried him to safety, and quickly called 911.

 "Every indication is that she saved her son's life," Foy told the paper.